harveynick/harveynick.github.com/_posts/2013-05-10-a-very-rough-guide-to-beginners-barbell-training-programs.markdown

 [Fitocracy knowledge base]: http://www.fitocracy.com/knowledge/official-starting-strength-guide-for-fitocrats/

 Each lift in the program is preceded by a warm up, which is the case for ever lift in every program here, even if I don't mention it.
-You start with the empty bar[^n] and then increase the weight in stages until you reach your work weight.
+You start with the empty bar[^1] and then increase the weight in stages until you reach your work weight.

-In the Starting Strength program[^n] you work out Monday, Wednesday and Friday, performing three lifts each day.
+In the Starting Strength program[^2] you work out Monday, Wednesday and Friday, performing three lifts each day.
 There are two workouts, which you rotate:

 * Workout A: Squat 3x5, shoulder press 3x5, deadlift 1x5.
 * Workout B: Squat 3x5, bench press 3x5, power clean 5x3.